xamoom/xamoom-ios-sdk/README.md

 Here we are calling the **system()** function of XMMEnduserApi.
 You are either getting back the System or an Error from the function.

+**This is very important!** Never ever hardcode any Id in your application.
+Not even the one of your system.
+Always use your API key to get your system, without id and from there on use the relationships to get objects like Style or Settings.
+Also never hardcode Content Ids, always query for them by tags or use location identifiers to get content that is connected to a place or object.
+This will make your life a lot easier and makes your solution a lot more flexible.

 For more detailed description for all of our API Calls, check [API Model Specifications](https://github.com/xamoom/xamoom.github.io/wiki/API-Model-Specifications) and [XMMEnduserApi](https://github.com/xamoom/xamoom-ios-sdk/blob/master/XamoomSDK/Classes/XMMEnduserApi.h).

 # XMMContentBlocks